 As a church, we are walking through the entire Bible, from cover to cover, over a three year period.
 We are now in year three.
 It took us three years to walk through the Old Testament.
 We have been studying the Gospels for about two months now.
 Each lesson just keeps getting better and better.
 Continue reading →

 I am preparing to teach during our AWANA program this evening and the theme for the night is the Word of God.
 The Bible is a unique book in human history.
 It is the very hear of God, communicated to us in a language that we can understand so that we can discover what God wants from us.
-Many people have asked throughout the ages, “what does God from me”?
+Many people have asked throughout the ages, “what does God want from me”?
 Many others have tried to answer that question.
 The definitive answer is found in the pages of the Holy Bible.
 Parts of the Bible were written by different men over a 1,600 year period time.
 These people lived on different continents and came from vastly different cultures.
 Yet, the central message of the Bible is the same.
 Other parts of the Bible were written by God, Himself.
 Continue reading →

 I spent most of yesterday and part of today preparing this lesson for Sunday School at Southern Calvert Baptist Church.
 Over the past couple of months, we have been learning spiritual truths from the New Testament Epistles.
 Here are some of those lessons: